micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 }
 ```

-This would llok like this using the tfa:
+Using the TFA, the code would look like this:

 ```c
 /** Benchmarking::TimeBenchmarking::Timer(declare) */